 Cheshire SK9 5AF

-- remembering the things you’ve chosen, so you don’t have to keep re-entering them whenever you visit a new page
+- remembering the things you have chosen, so you do not have to keep re-entering them whenever you visit a new page

 - measuring how you use the website so we can make sure it meets your needs.